What is "metagnosis"?

 Once sense of the Greek prefix meta means change, and gnosis means knowledge.
 So it literally means changed-knowledge.
 These experiences demonstrate that we are always living with change—changing diagnoses, changing identities, changing knowledge.

 Danielle Spencer's Metagnosis: Revelatory Narratives of Health and Identity names and explores this phenomenon.

 What is The Metagnosis Project?

 We are interested in learning more.
-What kinds of metagnosis experiences do people have, and how do they respond?
+What are the different ways people experience metagnosis, and how do they respond?
 How can clinicians and patients communicate more effectively when they do occur?
-What can we learn from them about our sense of identity?
+What can we learn from metagnosis about our identity?
 We are gathering stories for a book intended for a broad audience, and will be conducting workshops as well.
-If you are interested in sharing your story, or have ideas about other kinds of metagnosis, we encourage you to fill out the form.
+If you are interested in sharing your story, or have ideas about other types of metagnosis, we encourage you to fill out the form.
 Thank you!